Drug Facts: Insulin (The Basics)

 For people with type 1 diabetes, they will generally take what’s called a basal insulin, which has a long duration, so it lasts all day.
 This is background insulin which keeps blood sugars steady.
 They will also then take what’s called a bolus insulin, which is to be taken when carbohydrates are consumed to keep blood sugars from spiking.
 These bolus insulins have shorter onsets, peaks and durations and their job is to lower blood sugar spikes and then go away.

 A lot of people with type 2 diabetes are nervous about starting insulin.
 Giving yourself insulin the first few times can be scary, but it’s generally painless!
 The needle is pretty short and skinny and it’s injected into your fat, not muscle, so most of the time you won’t even feel it.
 Testing your blood sugars with a finger prick hurts a whole lot more!
-People with type 2 diabetes may take one or two different types of insulin.
+People with type 2 or gestational diabetes may take one or two different types of insulin.

 Most people inject themselves with insulin using a pre-filled insulin pen.
 The pen is dialed up to the correct dose and then administered using a disposable needle.
 A second option is using vial and syringe, which I consider to be the old school method.
 Using this technique, you use a syringe to pull up insulin from a bottle (also known as a vial), just like when you get a shot at the doctor’s office.
 This option is sometimes less expensive depending on your insurance coverage, but it’s not as convenient.
 I sometimes get nervous when my patients are using vial and syringe because the numbers on the syringe can be hard to read and I’m not sure if they’re giving themselves the exact amount of insulin they wanted.
 Thirdly, insulin can be administered using an insulin pump.
 Insulin pumps are computerized devices that administer insulin into the body through a catheter placed under the skin.
 Basically, a little needle in stuck in the skin and then a medical-grade sticker holds it into place.
 This is connected to tubing which is connected to the pump.
 Insulin pumps generally give people the best blood sugar control, and they can provide more flexibility and customization.